Gisellet6387/jig-cyoa-project/README.md

 ### Demo

-The purpose of this project was to
+The purpose of this project was to use our knowledge to create a fun adventure project for others to use

+[start] (../start.md)